 - Add 1 tablespoon of grated ginger and 1 tablespoon of sugar once a day for two days.
 Then remove the cloth cover and replace with a solid lid.

 - Your ginger bug is now ready to use to ferment bubbly drinks, ginger beer, and other delicious ferments.
+To keep it growing feed it once a week with 1/4 cup of filtered water, 1 tablespoon of grated ginger, and 1 tablespoon of organic sugar.

 To make ginger beer: